jacobo/being_present/slides.md

 # Don't be Aggro!

 .notes Application to programmers: Welcome and encourage new ideas.
 Be constructive not negative.
 We don't do this face to face, but we see it anonymized online all the time.
 "Haters hating" A style that is not yours doesn't means it's wrong.

+!SLIDE[bg=surfing/twiggy.png]
+#Don't panic after you've panicked

+.notes Grant 'twiggy' Baker.
+Stuff breaks in production.
+You might freak out.
+But then you must calmly

+!SLIDE[bg=bgquotes.jpg] center align-left
+## Moments of surf realization are here to remind us of our true potential.
+## If that is why we surf, that's good because surfing reconnects us to who we really are.
+## This is all more reason to keep surfing.
+## Life is good.
+Surfing reminds us of how good life is.
+--- Gerry Lopez

+.notes page 115

+!SLIDE[bg=scene/bird.jpg]
+### Musical Finale

+!SLIDE
+### Extra Time

 !SLIDE[bg=scene/cowells.jpg]
 ### Surf etiquette